cosmos/sdk-tutorials/tutorials/9-path-to-prod/6-run.md

 This is just an extract of the different customizations that are available to you.
 For more ideas, peruse [this documentation](https://hub.cosmos.network/main/hub-tutorials/join-mainnet.html).

-When your network has been running sufficiently to be considered "established", your next steps are to advertise it, and facilitate its eventual integration within the ecosystem.
-A good way to achieve this is to open a pull request on the [chain registry](https://github.com/cosmos/chain-registry) repository with `chain.json` and `assetlist.json` files that describe your chain in a systematic way.
+When your network has been running sufficiently to be considered "established", your next steps are to advertise it and facilitate its eventual integration within the ecosystem.
+A good way to achieve this is to open a pull request on the [chain registry repository](https://github.com/cosmos/chain-registry) with `chain.json` and `assetlist.json` files that describe your chain in a systematic way.
 Make sure that your JSON files follow the given schemas, for instance by checking with this [online validator](https://www.jsonschemavalidator.net).

 <HighlightBox type="synopsis">